Small businesses accounted for 99.3% of private sector businesses at the start of 2017 and 99.9% were small or medium-sized (SMEs).

 Want to be part of this business owners’ world?

-Are you a business owner wanting to avoid mistakes?
+Are you a small business owner wanting to avoid mistakes?
 Don’t know where to start or what you need?
 Here are the essentials for those seeking legal advice while starting their business.

-General Legal Tips
+General Legal Advice

 - Do not create informal agreements